 Rooted in a commitment to inclusive storytelling, Global Press employs local women journalists who reflect the diversity of the communities they cover.

-Global Press Journal, the award-winning multilingual news publication of Global Press, produces feature and investigative news that transforms access to information for millions of people every day.
+Global Press Journal, the award-winning multilingual news publication of Global Press, produces feature and investigative news that has transformed access to information for millions of people.

 Click the arrows to see some of the most popular stories on Global Press Journal.